plone/volto/packages/registry/docs/howto/how-to-register-and-retrieving-components.md

-# How to register and retrieving components from the registry
+# How to register and retrieve components from the registry

-### Register components by name using `config.registerComponent`
+## Register components by name

-You can register components by name, typically from an add-on or project configuration:
+You can register components by name, typically from an add-on or project configuration, using `config.registerComponent`.

 ```js
 import MyToolbarComponent from './MyToolbarComponent'